Trust API

 - You can get a list of a user's created

-. - You can get a
+UserGroups usingHuskClaimsAPI#getUserGroups(User user). - You can get a

-by name usingHuskClaimsAPI#getUserGroupByName(User owner, String name)
+UserGroupby name usingHuskClaimsAPI#getUserGroupByName(User owner, String name).

 Example — Getting a user's created User Groups